thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 ### Realm Endorsements linkage to Realm

 Each Realm has a unique execution context and hence a unique Realm instance.
 Each Realm is uniquely identified in the Arm CCA system.
-For a realm its Endorsements are associated to this unique instance.
-The realm instance is a vendor defined variable length identifier.
-Hence in this profile, it is represented in a CoMID inside an `environment-map` with `$instance-id-type-choice` set to `tagged-bytes`, i.e. An opaque, variable-length byte string.
+For a Realm its Endorsements are associated to this unique instance.
+The Realm instance is a vendor defined variable length identifier.
+Hence in this profile, it is represented in a CoMID inside an `environment-map` with `$instance-id-type-choice` set to `tagged-bytes`, i.e. an opaque, variable-length byte string.
 In this profile of CCA Endorsements, the Realm Initial Measurements are set in `tagged-bytes` to represent Realm instance.

 When supplying Realm Endorsements, a supplier of one or more Realms may wish to identify itself.
 Hence the following class related elements in the `environment-map` of a  `comid` can be used.
 See {{ex-cca-realm-identifiers}}